How to Tell If a Diamond Is Real?

 The Fog Test: Breathe warm air onto the surface of the diamond.
 A genuine diamond will disperse the heat quickly, leaving no fog or residue.
 In contrast, a fake diamond will retain the fog longer.

 The Heat Test: Heat can be detrimental to certain gemstones, but diamonds endure without any damage.
-Hold the stone with tweezers and pass a flame near it for around 30 seconds.
+Hold the Diamond with tweezers and pass a flame near it for around 30 seconds.
 A real diamond will remain unaffected, while a fake may crack, shatter or get discolored.

 The Dot Test: Draw a black dot on clean white paper and place the diamond face down over the dot.
 You've got a fake stone if you can see the dot through the diamond.
 Since real diamonds refract light, you shouldn't be able to see anything through the stone.